gyanprabhat7/UpdeshSoftware/README.md

 Status: Page is live now however it does not posses any function on login page i.e. Its just a mere responsive UI/UX page.

+Credits / Origin Info

-Credis: Illustrations are from - undraw.co and manypixels.co
+        Illustrations are from - undraw.co and manypixels.co

         Color Palette Idea from -  colorhunt.co

         landing page Idea from carrd.co

         Login Page Idea by @sefyudem

         Designed by @gyanprabhat7